LingBlackSama/LB-Connection/README.md

   GetCallBack: () -> ((any) -> any),
 }
 ```
-The `LBConnection.RemoteEvent` function creates a RemoteEvent object within the LB Connection.
+The `LBConnection.RemoteEvent` function creates a LB RemoteEvent object within the LB Connection.
 The `RateLimit` parameter represents the rate limit for the `RemoteEvent`, and the `RateLimitTime` parameter represents the duration of the rate limit.

 ## LBConnection.RemoteEvent.Fire
 ```lua